Books

 Dr. Yaffe serves on the Global Council on Brain Health, an independent collaborative of scientists, health professionals, policy experts, and scholars that is part of the American Association of Retired Persons (AARP).
 As part of this panel, Dr. Yaffe co-authored a special report, How to Sustain Brain-Healthy Behaviors: Applying Lessons of Public Health and Science to Drive Change.

 The US state of California has the largest aging population in the nation.
 Dr. Yaffe served on the multidisciplinary Governor's Task Force on Alzheimer's Disease Prevention and Preparedness.
-The task force delivered their recommendations in the November 2020 report, Our Path Forward, discussing how California can prevent and prepare for the rise in cases of Alzheimer's disease, and serve as a model to the rest of the country.
+The task force delivered its recommendations in the November 2020 report, Our Path Forward, discussing how California can prevent and prepare for the rise in cases of Alzheimer's disease, and serve as a model to the rest of the country.

 Dr. Yaffe serves on the Global Council on Brain Health, an independent collaborative of scientists, health professionals, policy experts, and scholars that is part of the American Association of Retired Persons (AARP).
 As part of this panel, Dr. Yaffe co-authored a special report, COVID-19 and Brain Health: The Global Council on Brain Health’s Recommendations on What to Do Now, as a resource to inform adults age 50+ about ways to protect their brain health as the pandemic continues.